EddyVerbruggen/nativescript-plugin-firebase/README.md

 #### Using Vue?
 If you're using this template: [vue-cli-template](https://github.com/nativescript-vue/vue-cli-template), then copy `firebase.nativescript.json` to the `template` folder.
 You could also symlink it: `firebase.nativescript.json -> template/firebase.nativescript.json`.

+And also, `require` the plugin before Vue.start runs, but run `firebase.init()` afterwards.
+You could wrap it in a timeout to make sure.

 ### iOS (Cocoapods)
 The Firebase iOS SDK is installed via Cocoapods, so run `pod repo update` from the command prompt (in any folder) to ensure you have the latest spec.